jasonlodice/wordcount-py/README.md

 # wordcount-py

-Demo programm to search a text file for word with most repeating characters.
+Demo program to search a text file for word with most repeating characters.
 Written in Python.

 Usage:
 ./word_count.py shakespeare.txt